whizzml/examples/readme.md

   from an input dataset its anomalous rows.
 - `smacdown-branin` Simple example of SMACdown, using the Branin function as evaluator.
+- `smacdown-ensemble` Use SMACdown to discover the best possible ensemble to model a given dataset id.
 - `find-neighbors`  Using cluster distances as a metric, find instances in a dataset close to a given row.
 - `stacked-generalization` Simple